kacha930/wk-1-code-challenge/README.md

         The function prompts the user for input, validates the input, and correctly maps the input to the appropriate grade.

         instructions : create a file, marks.js
-         run npm install to install the necessary packages run npm test to check if your code is correct use control flow to input condition of students marks when you run your code with example student marks input as 48 the console should provide a grade of E as a fail.
+                       use control flow to input condition of students marks when you run your code with example student marks input as 48 the console should provide a grade of E as a fail.